Roomify/docs/roomify_accommodations/configuration/manage_users.rst

 To manage the user profiles associated with your site, go to your dashboard, and under the Manage Configuration tab, select **Manage Users**.

-This screen lists all the profiles associated with your site, whether guests, property owners, or sight managers.
+This screen lists all the profiles associated with your site, whether guests, listing owners, or sight managers.

 The drop-downs at the top of the screen allow you to filter the users by any of the three categories.